tessamcdonnel/STAT-217-R-Course/chapter7.md

 Note: `anova.results` is already in your workspace

 *** =instructions
-- Re-type the code in the lesson to see which population means are significantly different.
+- Copy and paste the code from the lesson to determine *which* pairs of means differ.
-*** =hint

 *** =pre_exercise_code
 ```{r}
 library(MASS)